POWER OF ATTORNEY

 OTHER THINGS TO CONSIDER

-Before executing your Power of Attorney for Healthcare document, you should talk to the person who you want to be your agent and review your wishes tor the types of medical treatment you choose to receive in the event that your agent must exercise his or her authority under the Power of Attorney for Healthcare.
-Be careful not to provide your agent with powers that are too broad (which may subject abuse or mis-interpretation) or too confined (which could make it impossible /Or the agent to act}.
+Before executing your Power of Attorney for Healthcare document, you should talk to the person who you want to be your agent and review your wishes for the types of medical treatment you choose to receive if your agent must exercise his or her authority under the Power of Attorney for Healthcare.

-It is advisable for you to specify one or more successor agents to act on your behalf in case the primal) agent is unavailable, unable or unwilling to act in your behalf should it become necessary) With all of your agents, the primal) consideration should be that the individuals appointed are people in whom you have a great deal of trust and can rely upon to act according to your interests and values.
-Your Power of Attorney for Healthcare document should also state the duties, limitations, immunities and other terms applicable to your agent
+It is advisable for you to specify one or more successor agents to act on your behalf in case the primal) the agent is unavailable, unable, or unwilling to act on your behalf should it become necessary) With all of your agents, the primal) consideration should be that the individuals appointed are people whom you have a great deal of trust and can rely upon to act according to your interests and values.